binxio/terraform-google-privatebin/examples/using_defaults/tutorial.md

 terraform apply -auto-approve
 ```

-## Accessing privatebin
+### Accessing privatebin

-To access the newly deployed privatebin, click on the link.
+To access the newly deployed privatebin, open the `terraform.tfstate` file and click on the url of the privatebin service.

-<walkthrough-editor-open-file filePath="examples/using_defaults/terraform.tfstate" text="open terraform.tfstate"></walkthrough-editor-open-file>

-You can now paste secrets and share the links with others

 ## Cleanup